app4pc/html-email-bible/README.md

 Gmail, Outlook, Yahoo, Hotmail, Outlook, Zohomail etc.

 Keys to know before working html email template
-	- always follow table layout to look decent on cross platform.
+	*- always follow table layout to look decent on cross platform.*
-	- media query and too much HTML tags and CSS are are not supported cross platform.
-So better to go for tested HTML/CSS tags.
+	*- media query and too much HTML tags and CSS are are not supported cross platform.
+So better to go for tested HTML/CSS tags.*
-	- try to use inline CSS.
+	*- try to use inline CSS.*
-	- and better to check how does your email look on several devices and platforms.
+	*- and better to check how does your email look on several devices and platforms.*

 **Some Tested example are as follows**